C5H12O5/syno-videoinfo-plugin/README.md

 ###### 📖 English / 📖 [简体中文](README.zh-CN.md)

-This project is a video information plugin for Synology Video Station.
+This project is a video information plugin for Synology **Video Station**.
 It provides a way to fetch metadata from websites other than the default ones.

 * Implemented in Python without any third-party dependencies.